Don't Look Up—Peel’s growth plan is not ‘balanced’, it’s a gift to developers that threatens the natural world

 Adam McKay’s 2021 film Don’t Look Up is a Hollywood send-up of our tragically distracted society.
 It rushes at our human weakness from the start.

 Toward the plot setting early scene two feverish scientists sit nervously right outside the Oval Office sweating over how to tell the all-powerful American president the planet has six months before a comet bursts through the atmosphere.

-The phrase ‘Earth-shattering’ will no longer be an overused exaggeration.
+The phrase ‘Earth-shattering’ will no longer be a needlessly dramatic exaggeration.

 In six months, what disaster movies call an ‘extinction-level event’ will arrive.

 But Don’t Look Up is not a disaster movie.

 It operates between the space of governments, big business and mass media, relentlessly lampooning the absurdity of chasing the high life (oblivious to all else) on a planet that’s about to explode.

 Peel’s elected officials, if they haven't already, should watch the film.